 Without an ICC profile, the final pressed sublimation colors you see on your sublimation blank can be different from your sublimation design on your computer.
 It will be most apparent in the blues in RGB having a purple tone in the CMYK.
 This color wheel we created shows how the RGB looks when converted to a CMYK format.

-There are a handful of third party sublimation inks that doesn’t provide an ICC profile.
-They may need some color setting adjustments in your print settings to get your sublimated image to look close to your design that you see on your computer.
+An ICC profile is not necessarily needed for your sublimation printer.
+You may need to do some color setting adjustments in your print settings to get your sublimated image to look close to your design you see on your computer screen.

 Vector vs Raster Image Format For Sublimation